sk-xiao/page/README.md

+# STA-141B Final Project:
+## Analysis of Happiness

+By Shan Jiang, Songkai Xiao, Jiahui Li.

+we recommend you to read our html-version report(- [Analysis of Happiness]()), since the github can't support interative plots well.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sk-xiao/songkai.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.